maitreyak/APUE_Book_Solutions/chapter7.md

 # 7.8
 # In Section 7.7, the two file sizes (879443 and 8378) don’t equal the sums of their respective text and data sizes.
 Why?
+Executable contain more than just the text and data segments like the symbol table/debug information etc.

+# 7.9
+# In Section 7.7, why does the size of the executable file differ so dramatically when we use shared libraries for such a trivial program?
+Shared libaries are large.
+By enabling static linking, we include all the libs in the executable.
+Hence the dramatic differece in size between statically linked and dynamically linked executables.

 # 7.10
 # At the end of Section 7.10, we showed how a function can’t return a pointer to an automatic variable.
 Is the following code correct?